 What Is Your Learning Style?

+Your learning style is an important factor in your mental approach to golf.
 Knowing whether you are a visual, auditory, kinesthetic or verbal learner could make a difference in how you make swing changes and what swing thoughts will work best during your rounds.

 Where Are You In The Development Of Your game?